conneroisu/hyprland-ts/backlog/tasks/task-016 - Create-API-documentation-and-usage-examples.md

 ## Acceptance Criteria

-- [ ] Complete API documentation with type information
+- [ ] Complete API documentation with type information and examples
-- [ ] Usage guide with common scenarios and patterns
+- [ ] Usage guide with common scenarios and architectural patterns
-- [ ] Code examples for all major features
+- [ ] Code examples for all major features with working demonstrations
-- [ ] TypeScript integration guide for different project setups
+- [ ] TypeScript integration guide for different project setups and frameworks
-- [ ] Troubleshooting guide for common issues
+- [ ] Troubleshooting guide for common issues with detailed solutions
-- [ ] Performance optimization recommendations
+- [ ] Performance optimization recommendations with measurement techniques
-- [ ] Migration guide from other Hyprland libraries
+- [ ] Migration guide from other Hyprland libraries with compatibility notes
+- [ ] Interactive documentation with live code examples and playground
+- [ ] Documentation testing and validation for accuracy and completeness
+- [ ] Accessibility guidelines for documentation content and structure
+- [ ] Documentation versioning strategy aligned with library releases